|About | Courses | Joint Programs | Related sites | Contact us|

 This course provides participants with a technical grounding in networking concepts and technologies that are critical to IT operations in financial institutions, including TCP/IP networking protocols and common network infrastructures and configurations.
-The course examines key network perimeter security tools, including firewalls and intrusion detection systems (IDS).
+The course examines key network perimeter security tools, including firewalls and intrusion detection/prevention systems (IDS/IPS).

 After completing the course, the participant, at a minimum, will be able to